mehulagg/gitlab/doc/user/analytics/merge_request_analytics.md

 The date range is set to the past 12 months by default.
 You can modify the date range by changing the "From" and/or "To" values that appear alongside the filter bar.
 After changing either value, the data displayed on the page will update automatically.

-## Bookmarking
+## Tip: Bookmark preferred settings

-The filters and date range you select are bookmarkable.
-After you have applied a change to the filter bar or the date range, you can create a bookmark for yourself or copy-paste the URL from the address bar to share it with someone else.
+You can bookmark preferred filters and date ranges.
+After you have applied a change to the filter bar or the date range, you'll see that information in the URL.
+You can create a bookmark for those preferred settings in your browser.

 ## Permissions